craftercms/docs/source/site-administrators/engine/engine-site-security-guide.rst

 Add Authorization
 -----------------

-Adding authorization allows restricted access to certain pages and URLs of your site depending on what is setup.
+Adding authorization allows restricted access to certain pages and URLs of your project depending on what is setup.

 Restrict Pages
 ==============